Sin offering and salvation

 This minimal Edenic sin offering served to ‘bring iniquity to remembrance’, i.e. to invite a judgement from God.
 It did so by getting the woman to perform an unclean act, simultaneously emulating the serpent whilst acknowledging that eating dust was the outcome of doing so.
 Dust from the tent was used because that, like dust from the wilderness, was solely under God’s authority and therefore immune to the uncleanliness of this act.
 The subsequent drinking of the water of bitterness symbolised the coming of the curse and adding God’s words to the mixture ensured that the wife received them.
 An undeserved curse could not settle (Prov 26:2), so if she had done nothing wrong it would be as when Ezekiel eats a scroll containing God’s words of woe, lamentation and mourning (Ezek 2:9-3:1).
 It would become sweet to her, not sour.

 An appropriate Edenic offering could absolve a community as easily as it absolved an individual.
 Thus, when a village faced the spiritual implications of an unsolved murder, the elders took a heifer (the right species for a corporate offering and the wrong sex for a burnt offering) to a clean place (an unploughed valley, i.e. a wilderness) where there was living water.
 They then broke its neck to signify its worthlessness for the altar11.
 They did so in the presence of priests, for God had delegated to them the responsibility of judgement in such matters (Deut 17:8-9).
 The elders then invited God to be their judge, as in Aaron v Korah, by usurping the role reserved for Aaron and his sons and washing their hands over the offering (cf. Exod 30:20).
 Having summoned the court of heaven to session, they were then to declare their innocence and appeal that God not hold the blood against them.
+If they were free from guilt, they were thus exonerated.

 A remedy for the bite of vipers

 In Edenic sin offerings, the participants were usually required to identify with their sacrifice by obediently identifying with the act of disobedience.
-Often this was explicit, such as when the woman drunk the water of bitterness or the elders washed their hands.
+Often this was explicit, such as when the woman drunk the water of bitterness, or the elders washed their hands.
 Sometimes it was subtler, as with the sins pronounced over the scapegoat (identifying the people with the blood on the horns of the altar) or the sprinkling of the red heifer’s ashes (where people and homes became responsible for holding blood aloft).

 An Edenic solution to an Edenic problem